Introduction

 The -m

-So it is expected to be located in the directory of the manifests you are specifying to run.
+is not a valid input.
+Any manifests are expected to be located in the directory of the manifests you specified.

 Suppose you have a directory manifests/